-The Summary of the Corporate Plan (PDF, 3.67 MB) also includes a summary of CDIC’s 2018/19 operating and capital budgets and borrowing plan.
+The Summary of the Corporate Plan (PDF, 2.45 MB) also includes an overview of CDIC’s operating and capital budgets and borrowing plan from 2020/2021.

-CDIC is a federal Crown corporation established in 1967 to protect the savings of Canadians, and we contribute to financial stability by safeguarding over $770 billion in deposits at more than 80 member institutions.
+CDIC is a federal Crown corporation established in 1967 to protect the savings of Canadians, and we contribute to financial stability by safeguarding close to $970 billion in deposits at more than 80 member institutions.
 As resolution authority, we are responsible for handling the failure of any of our members, from the smallest to the largest.
-Our members include banks, federally regulated credit unions as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.
+Our members include banks, federally regulated credit unions, as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.
 We are funded by premiums paid by member institutions and do not receive public funds to operate.
 Since our creation, we have resolved 43 member failures affecting some two million Canadians.
 No one has ever lost a dollar of deposits under CDIC protection.

 – 30 –